-The Productivity Cost of Slow Typing
+What Is the Productivity Cost of Slow Typing?

 A useful way to estimate the productivity impact of typing speed is to calculate how much working time is spent producing text.
 A knowledge worker who types for three hours per day at 40 WPM produces roughly 7,200 words of output per day.
 The same worker at 70 WPM produces 12,600 words in the same time — a 75% increase in output volume for zero additional time.